-> Land Acquisitions:

-- o No new land acquisitions this year. - ▶ Update-Revision of Regional Greenways Plan Boone and Winnebago Counties.
+- > Land Acquisitions: - o No new land acquisitions this year. - ➤ Update-Revision of Regional Greenways Plan Completed in 2015 Boone and Winnebago Counties.
 Coordination with RMAP and other agencies to continually update this plan.
 The current effort has evolved into an annual review and revision now that the document is in a digital format.
-There were some new GIS elements added to expand the utilization of the Greenways plan in local and regional transportation projects and other planning processes. - ➤ Habitat Restoration: The BCCD Natural Resource Department has several habitat restoration projects underway.

-- O Piscasaw Fen Continued management and removal of invasive species on 30 acres of riparian corridor along Piscasaw Creek and associated wetlands.
+There were some new GIS elements added to expand the utilization of the Greenways plan in local and regional transportation projects and other planning processes.
+Printed copies are now available. - ➤ Habitat Restoration: The BCCD Natural Resource Department has several habitat restoration projects underway. - Piscasaw Fen Continued management and removal of invasive species on 30 acres of riparian corridor along Piscasaw Creek and associated wetlands.
 Convert acquired cropland to native habitat.
-Approximately 15 additional-acres of cropland has been restored to a very diverse, native plant community (more than 100 species of native plants). - o LIB Conservation Area: Restoration work involves removal of invasive species in the Kishwaukee bottomlands.
-Focus on removal of Japanese Honeysuckle, buckthorn, and other invasive, woody vegetation using a tracked skid steer with a Fecon mower attachment. - Kinnikinnick Creek Conservation Area: Removal of invasive trees and shrubs, reestablishment of native hardwood forest and ground cover, to expand the buffer to the Kinnikinnick Creek Nature Preserve. - Distillery Road Conservation Area: Also located in the Kishwaukee River Bottomlands across the Kishwaukee River from the LIB Conservation Area.
-Habitat restoration - Oak/Hickory Savanna and associated short prairie grassland.
-Several hundred acre restoration to native plant ecology in a bottomland hardwood, grassland, and wetland complex.
+Approximately 20 additional-acres of cropland has been restored to a very diverse, native plant community (more than 125 species of native plants).
+Project was completed in February 2015. - O Piscasaw Fen Wetland restoration work was initiated in December 2015.
+Approximately six acres of wetlands will be restored in a prior converted agricultural field.
+Drain tile investigation was completed, monitoring wells are being installed, and woody invasive plants were removed as part of the initial work.
+New drain tile was installed with a watertable management structure to assist with groundwater management and facilitate existing drainage on adjacent properties. - o LIB Conservation Area: Restoration work involves removal of invasive species in the Kishwaukee bottomlands.
+Focus on removal of Japanese Honeysuckle, buckthorn, and other invasive, woody vegetation using a tracked skid steer with a Fecon mower attachment.
+District continues to monitor this restoration site to control re-sprouts of invasive plant species. - Kinnikinnick Creek Conservation Area: Removal of invasive trees and shrubs, reestablishment of native hardwood forest and ground cover, to expand the buffer to the Kinnikinnick Creek Nature Preserve.
+Project was just completed in February 2015 - O Distillery Road Conservation Area: Also located in the Kishwaukee River Bottomlands across the Kishwaukee River from the LIB Conservation Area.
+Habitat restoration Oak/Hickory Savanna and associated short prairie grassland.
+Several hundred-acre restoration to native plant ecology in a bottomland hardwood, grassland, and wetland complex. - o Prescribed burning: BCCD staff conducted prescribed burning at Piscasaw Fen, Distillery Road Conservation Area, Flora Prairie, Spencer Conservation Area, Kinnikinnick Creek Conservation Area, and other sites to control invasive species and improve native habitat. - Kishwaukee Valley Conservation Area: The Parks & Conservation Foundation applied for and received a \$32,000 Illinois Clean Energy Community Foundation Stewardship Challenge Grant.
+Six acres of habitat was enhanced by removing invasive vegetation, removing old fencing materials, cutting down and removing a non-native red pine plantation at the end of its life cycle.
+Frost seeding more than 125 species of native plants on a four-acre cropland area to expand and restore nesting habitat for the State Endangered Blanding's Turtle and other species in greatest need of Conservation as detailed in the Illinois Department of Natural Resource State Wildlife Action Plan.

-Summary Report for April 2014 to March 2015
+Summary Report for April 2015 to March 2016